Legazpi, Albay: Economy

-Legazpi City is recognized as one of the major economic hubs in the Bicol Region, hosting a large concentration of business establishments and serving as a focal point for tourism, transportation, education, health services, and commerce.
+Legazpi is one of the major economic hubs in the Bicol Region, hosting a large concentration of businesses and serving as a focal point for tourism, transportation, education, health services, and commerce.
+The city's economy is diversified across various sectors including agriculture, wholesale and retail trade, services, manufacturing, and small-scale mining, and Legazpi is an important regional center for service delivery and logistics.

 Classified by the Department of Finance as a first-class component city under Department Order 074-2024, Legazpi falls within the category of Philippine cities with average regular incomes exceeding ₱1.3 billion.

-The city's economy is diversified across various sectors, including agriculture, wholesale and retail trade, services, manufacturing, and small-scale mining.
-This broad economic base reinforces Legazpi's strategic role as an important regional center for service delivery and logistics.

-According to the 2024 Statement of Receipts and Expenditures data from the Bureau of Local Government Finance, Legazpi generated ₱824.02 million in locally sourced revenue for fiscal year 2024, the highest among Bicol's component cities, reflecting sustained business growth and fiscal management.
+According to the 2024 Statement of Receipts and Expenditures data from the Bureau of Local Government Finance, Legazpi generated ₱824.02 million in locally sourced revenue for fiscal year 2024, the highest among Bicol's component cities.